runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 Which answer is best for you will vary.
 In my app at work I have three API migrations planned for the year that utilize builders in their migration strategy.

 The first will migrate all requests simultaneously.
-It's simply updating underlying format in a way that won't be product affecting.
+It is simply updating the underlying format in a way that won't be product affecting.

-The second will migrate requests incrementally to a new format, it's updating the underlying transfer format in a way that affects product code, but not changing the overall semantics of the API.
-For this I've considered passing in an option to the builder, but I'm more likely to take the new-builder approach as it makes tracking the status of the incremental migration via static analysis much easier.
+The second will migrate requests incrementally to a new format, it is updating the underlying transfer format in a way that affects product code, but not changing the overall semantics of the API.
+For this I have considered passing in an option to the builder, but I am more likely to take the new-builder approach as it makes tracking the status of the incremental migration with static analysis much easier.
 Either approach is very valid.

 The third will migrate requests to a new API version that changes semantics significantly.
 This is a high risk migration, and so I will use a completely new builder.